-Person called upon (e.g., partner, child's grandparent or other relative, friend, neighbour, babysitter) No. of times Reason(s) (include age in years or months and gender of child) (Remember that you do not have to disclose this.)
+Person called upon (e.g., partner, child's grandparent or other relative, friend, neighbour, babysitter) Reason(s) (include age in years or months and gender of child) (Remember that you do not have to disclose this.)
 How helpful?
 Very helpful (VH) Helpful (H) A bit helpful (BH) Not helpful (NH) Uncertain (UNC)